gfaden/quadruped/README.md

   o It runs on any any PC or any iOS device

-  o It provides a 3D simulation which matches
+  o It provides a 3D simulation which corresponds to
     the robot's actual movements.

+  o It talks.

+  o The simulation is fun even if you don't have the robot.

 ## Installation on MacOS or Linux